Agents Status Summary Detail view

 Data in the view can be displayed in a chart.
 To view the chart, click the Show/Hide chart icon .

-The Agents Status Summary view displays certain columns together as groups.
-To rearrange columns groups, click a column group header and drag it.
+The Agents Status Summary view displays certain columns together as groups if the table columns are sorted as default.
+To rearrange column groups, click a column group header and drag it.

 To reorder columns within the column groups: